mjdave/tui/README.md

 ```

 ## Vectors
-The only dependency of tui is glm, which currently exposes vec2, vec3, vec4, and mat3 types, as well as a number of builtin math functions
+The only dependency of tui is glm, which currently exposes vec2, vec3, vec4, and mat3(WIP) types, as well as a number of builtin math functions (not yet implemented)
 ```javascript
 size = vec2(400,200)
 color = vec4(0.0,1.0,0.0,1.0)